2012 – 2013

 Sykes Student Union, as a facility and an operation, is designed to encourage all members of the campus community to participate in a wide variety of cultural, social, educational, and recreational programs.
 The multipurpose building features a 350-seat theater, SSI bookstore, and SSI service center, and the Multicultural Center/Office of Multicultural Affairs, all on the ground floor.
 The first floor offers a dining area with seating for 350, an outdoor terrace, and a large food servery.
 Also included on the first floor is a 5,000-square-foot multipurpose room designed for dances, concerts, banquets, and lectures, as well as the union administrative offices, Off-Campus and Commuter Services, and Information Center.

-The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Judicial Affairs and Student Assistance, Greek Life, and Student Leadership and Involvement.
+The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Office of Student Conduct, Greek Life, and Student Leadership and Involvement.
 The Student Services, Inc. Business Office and Student Activities department, along with student clubs and organizations, are also located on the second floor.